santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Workshops/Workshop 3.md

 > 3. 11100001 10000000 00010001 01110111
 >    - The longest matching prefix is 11100001, which corresponds to link interface 2.

-I apologize for the oversight.
-Let's present the routing tables correctly formatted as a callout:

 > [!exercise]+ Exercise 4 - Routing Algorithms
 > ![[Screenshot 2017-04-26 13.30.40 1.png]]
 >